-Grenada offers some of the best diving worldwide and is known as the ‘Wreck Capita of the Caribbean, due to its many dive wrecks.
-It offers more than 35 dive sites, including reefs, wall and wreck dives and is home to the largest wreck in the Caribbean, an Italian passenger ship sunk in 1961, and an Underwater Sculpture Park.
-Sister islands Carriacou (a population of just 8,000) and Petite Martinique are known as the Isle of Reefs as they feature some of the best coral reefs of the region and are famed for its impressive diving spots.
+Grenada offers some of the best diving worldwide and is known as the ‘Wreck Capital of the Caribbean’.
+It offers more than 35 dive sites, including reefs, wall and wreck dives, and is home to the largest wreck in the Caribbean, an Italian passenger ship sunk in 1961, and an Underwater Sculpture Park.
+Sister islands Carriacou (a population of just 8,000) and Petite Martinique are known as the Isle of Reefs as they feature some of the best coral reefs of the region and are famed for their impressive diving spots.

 Grenada’s Citizenship by Investment programme is considered to be in the top three CBI Programmes worldwide, according to the latest CBI Index, for 2020.